gustavosbarreto/electric-webview/README.md

 * Kiosk Web Browser
   - The users can only interact with a single web application.

+# Reverse IPC

+With reverse IPC, the Instant WebView accept commands from remote IPC server instead of accepting commands from IPC clients.
+This is useful for controlling the browser remotely.
+To enable reverse IPC pass `"--reverse"` in the cmdline.

 # Building

 Before building Instant WebView you need Qt 5.5 installed on the system.